Mirza Babayev

 Mirza Abduljabbar oglu Babayev (Mirzə Əbdülcabbar oğlu Babayev; 16 July 1913 – 14 January 2003) was an Azerbaijani movie actor and singer.
-He was awarded the title Honored Artist of the Azerbaijan SSR (1956), and People's Artist of Azerbaijan (1992).
+He was awarded the title Honored Artist of the Azerbaijan SSR (1956) and People's Artist of Azerbaijan (1992).

 Biography

-Mirza Babayev was born on 16 July 1913 in Baku, into a family of oil agent.
-His mother, Sona kanim Khanlarova, was a member of bey family.
-He got primary education at an art school.
+Mirza Babayev was born on 16 July 1913 in Baku, into a family of an oil agent.
+His mother, Sona Khanim Khanlarova, was a member of the bey family.
+He got his primary education at an art school.
 In 1939, he graduated from Azerbaijan State Oil Academy.
-In 1948, Mirza Babayev entered Azerbaijan State Conservatoire, where he studied in the class of Bulbul and in 1953, he graduated from there on vocal speciality.
+In 1948, Mirza Babayev entered Azerbaijan State Conservatoire, where he studied in the class of Bulbul and in 1953, he graduated from there with a vocal specialty.